 We offer a high quality early learning experience for special needs and general education students 4 years of age by November 1.
 Detroit Public Schools’ Pre-K classroom curriculum is aligned with the National Early Childhood Standards and Michigan State Board of Education’s Early Childhood Standards of Quality.

-National Blue Ribbon School, Skillman Foundation- Making the Grade “High Performing School” and “Continuous Improvement Award”, Golden Apple Winner, Academic City Champions, State & Local Champions for Academic Games, DIA Art Winners, MACUL (Technology Awards), Technology Showcase Award (Good Morning Davison), Michigan Science Teacher of the Year (MSTA), Administrative Excellence Award, Principal of the Year (Fine Arts Dept.), DPS Student Annual Art Exhibition, Golden Arrow Award, and numerous Grants and Awards.
+National Blue Ribbon School, Skillman Foundation- Making the Grade “High Performing School” and “Continuous Improvement Award”, Excellent Schools of Detroit has consistently recognized Davison as one of the Top K-8 Schools in the City, Mackinaw Report recognizes Davison as the #8 School in the State, Golden Apple Winner, Academic City Champions, State & Local Champions for Academic Games, DIA Art Winners, MACUL (Technology Awards), Technology Showcase Award (Good Morning Davison), Michigan Science Teacher of the Year (MSTA), Administrative Excellence Award, Principal of the Year (Fine Arts Dept.), DPS Student Annual Art Exhibition, Golden Arrow Award, and numerous Grants and Awards.
+We are also champions in Mock Trials and Financial Literacy.

 About the Principal